-CAUTION Instructions which must be followed to avoid causing damage to the product or other equipment incidental to the installa- tion.
-These describe the procedure required and the damage which could result from failure to follow the procedure.
-WARNING Instructions which must be followed to avoid causing injury or death to personnel.
-These describe the procedure required and the injury which could result from failure to follow the procedure.
+Instructi ons which must be followed to avoid causing damage roduct or other equipment incidental to the installa • ese describe the procedure required and the damag uld result from failure to follow the procedure.
+WARNING ons which must be followed to avoid causing injury o death to ons which must be followed to avoid causing injury o personnel.
+These describe the procedure required and death to ons which must be followed to avoid causing injury o